 The Shih Tzu stands between eight to eleven inches tall and weighs between nine and sixteen pounds.
 Despite being bred as a companion dog for royalty, this little dog is surprisingly sturdy for its size.

-A family dog, the Shih Tzu is great with children, an affectionate companion, and good with other pets.
+The Shih Tzu family dog is excellent with children, an affectionate companion, and good with other pets.

 Shih Tzu Vocalizations

-Like all dogs, the Shih Tzu uses various vocalizations to communicate, including barks, yips, howls, growls, and grumbles.
+Like all dogs, the Shih Tzu communicates with various vocalizations, including barks, yips, howls, growls, and grumbles.

 As a rule of thumb: